 Do not contact the SSI recipient to verify the accuracy of third party reports of fugitive status.

 Use the NUMIDENT and the SSR to determine/verify the individual’s SSN and to establish that he or she is receiving SSI payments.

 1. Name of warrant issuing agency is known

 If the reporter can provide the name of the law enforcement agency or court that issued the warrant, contact the agency or court to determine the nature of the warrant and the date of issuance.
 Suspend benefits and issue a manual notice per instructions in SI 00530.017.

 (See SI 00530.430 for processing instructions.)

 If the agency or court is unable or unwilling to supply the information, refer the case to OIG using the fugitive felon mailbox address, ^Fugitive Felon.
+In the Subject Line of the email, include your District Office (DO) code.
 Include in your referral a remark to alert OIG that SSI payments are continuing pending their determination.
 Also include pertinent information about the purported crime to help OIG to locate the warrant.

 2. Name of warrant issuing agency is not known

 If the reporter has sufficient information to indicate that the SSI recipient would be ineligible for benefits if the report were confirmed, but does not know the name of the law enforcement agency or court that issued the warrant, or whether a warrant was issued, refer the case to OIG using the fugitive felon mailbox address, ^Fugitive Felon.
+In the Subject Line of the email, include your District Office (DO) code.
 Include in your referral a remark to alert OIG that SSI payments are continuing pending their determination.
 Also include pertinent information about the purported crime to help OIG to locate the warrant.